thisishcb/IR_HW1/README.md

 example query string
 `"Falkland petroleum exploration What information is available on petroleum exploration in the South Atlantic near the Falkland Islands?"`

+parser: add escape char to all special characters in the query text since they are not meant to be combination.
 ### BM25

 Modified from demo default Searcher